0Reab/Sharpening_CNN/scripts and more/readme.txt

 ---Training workflow---

-Obtain quality data in JPG format and place it in not_preprocessed dir.
+0. Create folders (not_preprocessed, sharp, blurred, test) in this directory with readme.txt Obtain quality data in JPG format and place it in not_preprocessed dir.
 (Hubble/Webb data for example)

 1. Run Preprocess_make_tiles script, this will populate sharp and blurred folders.